-There is a pressing and complex challenge to address threats to security and substantial capacity within the research community to support this.
+There is a pressing and complex challenge to address threats to security which the research community has substantial capacity to address.

-The Partnership for Conflict, Crime and Security Research (PaCCS) is leading the response to this challenge.
-The Partnership is an initiative of Research Councils UK and was established in 2008 as the Global Uncertainties Programme.
-It aims to deliver high quality and cutting edge research to help improve our understanding of current and future global security challenges.
+The Partnership for Conflict, Crime and Security Research (PaCCS) was created in order to respond to this challenge.
+It was established by RCUK (now UKRI) in 2008 as the Global Uncertainties Programme with an aim of delivering high quality and cutting edge research to help improve our understanding of current and future global security challenges.

-It supports collaboration by bringing together researchers from across disciplines to work together on innovative research projects.
-By creating opportunities for knowledge exchange between government, industry and the third sector, it aims to deliver impact beyond the academic community.
+PaCCS has supported collaboration by bringing together researchers from across disciplines to work together on innovative research projects.
+By creating opportunities for knowledge exchange between government, industry and the third sector, activities funded under PaCCS continue to deliver impact beyond the academic community.